Maillman/startup/notes.md

 To SSH into my EC2 instance from the CS260 folder in Git Bash, use this command:

 ssh -i inclass.pem ubuntu@34.200.36.24
+## Startup Notes
+You can now reach my startup using https://melvinwhitaker.com instead of the elastic IP address.
+Caddy is really useful in generating certificates to give to the user.
+I also realize how important it is to have Vim, especially when SSH'ing into my server.